-1. they are not the holder of a substantive visa because of factors beyond your control;
+- They are not the holder of a substantive visa because of factors beyond your control.

-2. there are compelling reasons for granting partner visa (being in a relationship with an Australian permanent resident or citizen alone does not satisfy this requirement);
+- There are compelling reasons for granting partner visa (being in a relationship with an Australian permanent resident or citizen alone does not satisfy this requirement).

-3. they substantially complied with any conditions subject to which their last visa was granted;
+- They substantially complied with any conditions subject to which their last visa was granted.

-4. they intend to comply with any condition subject to which the partner visa is granted;
+- They intend to comply with any condition subject to which the partner visa is granted.

-5. they would have been entitled to be granted a partner visa had they applied for the visa on the day when they last held a substantive visa; and
+- They would have been entitled to be granted a partner visa had they applied for the visa on the day when they last held a substantive visa.

 You do not need to wait for the Department of Immigration and Border Protection (DIBP) to prompt you to address the Schedule 3 Criteria, though they will do so if you do not provide submissions in this regard with your application when your application begins to be assessed.
 You can provide submissions with your application, attaching supporting evidence, as to how you satisfy each of the elements listed in Criterion 3004.